Claims Investigation and Refund

 2006 Post Concession Tariff

-- Tariff and Billing Dept. forwards invitation from Chambers of Commerce For Management approval
+- Corporate & Strategic Division forwards invitation from various Chambers of Commerce For Management’s consideration and subsequent approval.

 - After Management’s approval of the budget, preparations commences with payment to the chambers for space allocation and other logistics

-- Dept. prepares address by Managing Director on current economic, trade and Maritime related issues
+- Corporate and Strategic Communications Division prepares address by Managing Director on current economic, trade and maritime related issues.

-- Trade/Port promotion commences with MD’s address, flyers, brochures, souvenirs, conference, seminar, exhibition aimed at creating/stimulating awareness of captain of industries, SME (s), stakeholders Importers and Exporters (particularly local farmers) on the overall potentials of the ports
+- Trade/Port promotion commences with MD’s address, flyers, brochures, souvenirs, conference, seminar, exhibition aimed at creating/stimulating awareness of captain of industries, SME(s), stakeholders, Importers and Exporters (particularly local farmers) on overall potentials of the ports

 - Letter of invitation from the chambers/organizers

-- Promotion Budget from Tariff and Billing Department
+- Promotion Budget from Corporate and Strategic Communications Divisions

 1 to 3 months depending on the invitation received